sam-621/sam-621/README.md

 ## 📫 How to reach me:
 - [Twitter](https://twitter.com/rogeliosamuel21)
 - [Mail](https://rogeliosamuel621@gmail.com)

-## How i've been learning
-I started learning with youtube videos, i learned the basic concepts with C++, then i started to create graphic interfaces with java, Also learned from youtube
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...